yosephdev/ToDoList/README.md

 # General info
-This To Do List web application is part of my Altcademy JQuery course
+This To Do List web application was built as part of my Altcademy JQuery course.

 # Technologies
 Application is created with: